ubnetdef/lockdown-website/content/rules.md

 4. Reference Material
   1. You will have access to Internet on your host machines during the competition to use for looking up reference material.
-You may only use free and publically available resources (i.e. no paid support forums).
+You may only use free and publicly available resources (i.e. no paid support forums).

   2. On the subject of Internet on your host machines – you may not use the host